ZXShady/proposals/ufcs.md

 s.std::starts_with(sv); // true!
 sp.std::starts_with(v); // true!

+// free chaining
+sv.std::sub(6,5).std::starts_with("world");

+// without chaining
+starts_with(sub(sv,6,5))
 ```

-This approach eliminates API duplication and allows new user-defined types to automatically gain this functionality simply by providing begin(), end(), and appropriate constructors.
+This approach eliminates API duplication and allows new user-defined types to automatically gain this functionality simply by providing begin(), end(), and appropriate constructors with free functions while not having second class citizen syntax.

 6. Benefits old code, there is alot of code from C that could benefit from left to right syntax like FILE* api.